 Karawatha Forest Park was protected by land purchases through the Bushland Preservation Levy and is one of Brisbane’s major natural areas.
 Council has also acquired land to the south and west of Karawatha Forest, ensuring that vital bushland links with Greenbank are maintained to preserve our significant flora and fauna.

-The forest’s infertile soils and sandstone ridges formed by continual cycles of mountain building and erosion over many millions of years.
+The forest’s infertile soils and sandstone ridges were formed by continual cycles of mountain building and erosion over many millions of years.
 Some of the sandstone outcrops are from the Triassic-Jurassic age when dinosaurs, not wallabies, grazed here.